wiflore/Data-engineering-and-Deployment-Disaster_Response_Pipeline/README.md

 The train_classifier.py is a machine learning pipeline that:
 •	Loads data from the SQLite database
 •	Splits the dataset into training and test sets
-•	Builds a text processing and machine learning pipeline
+•	Builds a text processing and machine learning NLP pipeline
 •	Trains and tunes a model using GridSearchCV
 •	Outputs results on the test set
 •	Exports the final model as a pickle file